abrimer/terrain/README.md

-# Why?
+# Infinite River Project

-This is a fork of Martin O'Leary's very interesting work with usability enhancements by Mark Kampe.
-I made this fork because I want to make savable maps I can create from presets and adjust on the fly.
+This is a fork of Martin O'Leary's very interesting work with usability enhancements by Mark Kampe and Dane Bell.
+This fork is for creating an infinitely long river.

-In order to save the svg, I recommend NYT's [crowbar bookmarklet](http://nytimes.github.io/svg-crowbar/).

 # Original Creator Information and License